 A coalition of more than 250 private, government, academic and non-governmental organizations, including some of the world’s largest producers of consumer products, launched the New Plastics Economy Global Commitment at the Our Ocean Conference in Bali, Indonesia Oct.
 29.

-Plastic “garbage patches” that exceed the geographic area of many countries have been discovered in all the world’s major ocean basins since sailors revealed the Pacific Ocean Garbage Patch online in the early 1990’s.
+Plastic “garbage patches” that exceed the geographic area of many countries have been discovered in all the world’s major ocean basins since sailors revealed the Pacific Ocean Garbage Patch online in the early 1990s.
 They’ve been growing ever since.
-Microplastics are also being found in the guts of a growing range of animal species the world over, including in the guts of living humans.
+Microplastics are also found in the guts of a growing range of animal species worldwide, including in the guts of living humans.

 Plastic waste – it’s everywhere, including inside us

-Prevailing winds and converging, circular patterns of ocean basin-wide currents – gyres – are the reasons plastic and all kinds of other solid refuse accumulates in particular areas of the world’s oceans.
+Prevailing winds and converging, circular patterns of ocean basin-wide currents – gyres – are why plastic and all kinds of other solid refuse accumulate in particular areas of the world’s oceans.
 Spanning more than 1.6 million square kilometers (617,763 sq. mi.), the Great Pacific Garbage Patch was estimated to be twice the size of Texas as of September this year.

-As if this all the discoveries about gigantic masses of oceanic plastic waste accumulating in the world’s oceans aren’t disturbing enough, a medical doctor and scientific researcher recently discovered microplastics in the guts of eight people who volunteered to be part of a small, study – the first of its kind.
+As if all the discoveries about gigantic masses of plastic waste accumulating in the world’s oceans aren’t disturbing enough, a medical doctor and scientific researcher recently discovered microplastics in the guts of eight people who volunteered to be part of a first-of-its-kind small study.
 Three men and five women ages 33 to 65 from seven different European countries and Japan participated in the study.
 They kept a food diary for a week and then provided a stool sample for testing.
 All the samples tested positive for plastic, according to a National Geographic report.

-The study was conducted by Philipp Schwabl, a gastroenterologist at the Medical University of Vienna.
-Schwabl hopes his initial research results will spur greater interest in, and funding for, researchers to investigate the effects ingestion of microplastics may have on human health, as well as where the microplastics originate.
+Philipp Schwabl, a gastroenterologist at the Medical University of Vienna, conducted the study.
+Schwabl hopes his initial research results will spur greater interest in and funding for researchers to investigate the effects the ingestion of microplastics has on human health and where the microplastics originate.

 “Based on the research, it was highly likely that microplastics would be present in humans,”Schwabl was quoted.
 “But nobody ever investigated if microplastics also reach the human gut.
 Now this discussion can be taken up in humans.”